florian-vuillemot/florian-vuillemot.github.io/src/content/docs/microsoft-entra/oauth-with-python.md

 (Microsoft Entra ID)[https://learn.microsoft.com/en-us/entra/fundamentals/whatis] is a comprehensive identity and access management solution for the cloud.
 It provides a robust set of capabilities to manage users and groups, secure access to applications, and ensure compliance with organizational policies.

-This service is used by [Azure](https://azure.microsoft.com/en-us) but both services are independ and Microsoft Entra ID can be used by its own without Azure.
+This service is used by [Azure](https://azure.microsoft.com/en-us) but both services are independent and Microsoft Entra ID can be used on its own without Azure.

-Last point, Microsoft Entra ID is a service provived by (Microsoft Entra)[https://learn.microsoft.com/en-us/entra/fundamentals/what-is-entra] that refers to the broader suite of identity and access management solutions offered by Microsoft.
+Last point, Microsoft Entra ID is a service provided by [Microsoft Entra](https://learn.microsoft.com/en-us/entra/fundamentals/what-is-entra) that refers to the broader suite of identity and access management solutions offered by Microsoft.

-# Creates the Entra application
+# Creates the Entra Application

 1. **Navigate to the Entra Portal**
    - Open your web browser and go to [Microsoft Entra Portal](https://entra.microsoft.com).